The ever-smiling Vishal

 We had tea and coffee before I returned to the hotel.
 The pundit had lunch before returning to Jaipur.
 Apparently, this ceremony would normally have taken place the next day but it would then have been difficult for the pundit to get a bus for the long ride back to Jaipur because of Holi celebrations.

-The rest of my day was spent lunching, dozing
+The rest of my day was spent lunching, dozing on the terrace and

 The marriage invitation